Nagpur–Bhusawal section: Economy

 This line passes through the cotton producing areas of Vidarbha.
-Mahagenco has two major power stations on this route – the 500MW Paras Thermal Power Station and the 920 MW Bhusawal Thermal Power Station.
+Mahagenco has two major power stations on this route – the 500 MW Paras Thermal Power Station and the 920 MW Bhusawal Thermal Power Station.
 Reliance Power has a 600 mW thermal power station at Butibori.

 Coal-based thermal power stations consume large quantities of coal.
 For example, the Bhusawal Thermal Power Station consumed 2,400,000 tonnes of coal in 2006–07, and the Paras Thermal Power Station consumed 351,000 tonnes of coal in the same year.
 Around 80 per cent of the domestic coal supplies in India are meant for coal based thermal power plants and coal transportation forms 42 per cent of the total freight earnings of Indian railways.
 There are over 200 coal loading points across India.
 Coal is transported by rail to around 60 thermal power stations, 12 steel plants and 55 cement factories forming the major customers of coal.